Software Product Development for Startups: The Ultimate Guide

 - a minimum viable product creation

-With SDLC models, you won’t miss a thing and will find the balance between different actions while building apps.
+With SDLC models, you won’t miss a thing and will find the balance between different actions in a process of startup product developments.
 The table showcases 10 SDLC software product development methodologies’ principles and goals, plus defines matching needs and preferences.

 Low customer involvement

 Strong project documentation

 Define the goal at every phase of software product development